 10.9.3 Quieting channels for testing

-An AP in a BSS or a mesh STA in an MBSS may schedule quiet intervals by transmitting one or more Quiet
+When the AP Quiet Mode field of a Quiet Channel element has the value 1, the Quiet Channel element is called a "mode set Quiet Channel element”.

-elements and/or one or more Quiet Channel elements with the AP Quiet Mode field equal to 1 in Beacon
+An AP in a BSS or a mesh STA in an MBSS may schedule quiet intervals by transmitting in Beacon and Probe Respose frames either one or more mode set Quiet Channel elements or one or more Quiet elements in Beacon

 frames and Probe Response frames.